Optimizing Enrollment in Cardiac Rehab - Part 3, Inpatient Liaisons

 Though the primary goal of an IL is in the capturing of all qualified candidates to cardiac rehabilitation, they also play an inherently supportive role in the overarching goal of helping patients heal.
 The IL is in a unique position to engage patients and shift focus from uncertainty to the healing process.
 They are able to empower the patient through active participation in their recovery and provide comfort by ensuring that the hospital and cardiac rehabilitation program will be there to help.
 From a hospital perspective, it is the job of the IL to bridge the gap between patient discharge and outpatient enrollment in cardiac rehabilitation, but for the patient, ILs help bridge the gap between uncertainty and recovery.

-Some of the strategies above are sourced from AACVPR’s Roadmap to Reform1, of which Moving Analytics is a proud sponsor.
+Some of the strategies above are sourced from AACVPR’s Roadmap to Reform, of which Movn Health is a proud sponsor.
 This is the final article in the 3 part series Optimizing Enrollment in Cardiac Rehab.
-Check out Part 1, Minimizing Delays and Part 2, Group Screenings, for additional methods to optimizing cardiac rehabenrollment processes.
+Check out Part 1, Minimizing Delays and Part 2, Group Screenings, for additional methods to optimizing cardiac rehab enrollment processes.